 Take advantage of Ask Me Anything on Instagram stories, or start discussion polls directly on your social pages.

 You’ll then be able to create content that suits their needs and keeps you on top of things.
 You can either position yourself as an expert (offer training, webinars, online podcasts, write blog posts, etc.), entertain your contacts in any way related to your industry, or simply inform or educate them.

-Now more than ever, the online shopping experience needs to be optimized and seamless.
-Every step of the way must be thought out, in order to offer added value and move your prospects towards buying.
+Now more than ever, online shopping experience needs to be optimized and seamless.
+Every step of the way must be thought out, to offer added value and move your prospects towards buying.
 There is more time than ever for browsing, comparing prices, asking questions … you don’t want ambushes in the online shopping process that lead to shopping cart abandonment.

 It’s a golden tactic, and it’s not that difficult to implement if you’re using a platform like Dialog Insight.
 We have a team that can help you with this strategy.